66np/arcadegames/README.md

 # Progress

 Please refer to the following:
-- Snake: Completed
+- Snake: Complete
-- Bejeweled: In progress
+- Bejeweled: Complete
 - Tetris: Not started
 - Space: Not started